We provide training and consultation. We provide direct service to clients.

 Yes!
 If you are able to pay more, we welcome the contribution.
 We will send you a donation receipt for any amount over the full training fee.

-In case you would like to spread out your payments, we are offering a pre-payment plan for our Basic Mediation Training in January 2016.
-Your full payment must be received two weeks prior to the training.
-If this is successful, we may offer other kinds of payment plans in the future.
+In case you would like to spread out your payments, we are offering a payment plan for our Equity-Informed Mediation Training in January 2018.